What does the Bible say

-Question: What does the Bible say about using birth control pills, condoms, withdrawal and timing sex activities to prevent pregnancy?
+Question: What does the Bible say about using birth control pills, condoms, the withdrawal method and timing sex activities to prevent pregnancy?
 Can believers use them?

 Answer: Birth control, as well as guidelines concerning sex within marriage, can be found within the pages of the Bible.
 It states a husband and wife can decide to refrain from sex for Christian purposes such as spiritual needs.
 They can also decide, out of love, to have sex but not have it lead to bringing children into the world, meaning that the act can strictly be enjoyed for pleasure within a marriage.

 The Apostle Paul said a husband and wife can refrain from sex by mutual consent, certainly a form of birth control, so they can fast or pray (1Corinthians 7:1 - 6, NKJV).
 However, each mate must not defraud each other to fulfill their sexual needs.
 If both love each other, they will try to keep each other content sexually.
 Since they are Christians and love each other, they should also consider what each is able to fulfill sexually.
-One mate should not take advantage of the other or use birth control (abstaining) as a weapon.
+One mate should not take advantage of the other or use abstaining as a weapon.

-There is nothing in the word of God that speaks against limiting the number of children a couple has by using contraception such as condoms.
+There is nothing in God’s word that is against limiting the number of children produced using contraception.
 Condoms are just another way of not getting pregnant just like abstaining from sex when a woman is in her fertile period.
 Using pills that block conception accomplishes the same purpose.
 Using these drugs, however, is each person's free right to decide since every drug has a side effect and may be dangerous to health.

 Abortion (which some may think as a form of managing birth) is a sin since once a sperm and ovum is united a new human exists.
 Killing that new life is murder in God's eyes.
 According to the word of God, the only requirement when sperm from the man is spilled is that they both should wash with water to keep themselves clean so disease is not spread (Leviticus 14 - 15).